oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_a/readme.md

 Note: The CIDR ranges shown in the architecture diagram are for illustrative purposes only and should be adjusted to align with each specific use case.

-For comprehensive understanding of how network packets flow within **Hub A** and Spoke VCNs refer to the [Network packet flow animation - Hub A](/addons/oci-hub-models/hub_a/hub-a-packet_flow.md).
+For a comprehensive understanding of how network packets flow within **Hub A** and Spoke VCNs refer to the [Network packet flow animation - Hub A](/addons/oci-hub-models/hub_a/hub-a-packet_flow.md).

 &nbsp;

 ### 5. Automation

-Use the [CIS Network](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking) Terraform modules.
-As a example comnfiguration please refer to [oci_open_lz_one-oe_network.auto.tfvars.json](/one-oe/runtime/one-click/oci_open_lz_one-oe_network.auto.tfvars.json).
+For automating this Hub model use the [CIS Network](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking) Terraform modules.
+As an example configuration please refer to [oci_open_lz_one-oe_network.auto.tfvars.json](/one-oe/runtime/one-click/oci_open_lz_one-oe_network.auto.tfvars.json).